rancher/charts/charts/portworx/v1.0.0/README.md

 This helm chart deploys [Portworx](https://portworx.com/) and [Stork](https://docs.portworx.com/scheduler/kubernetes/stork.html) on your Kubernetes cluster.
 The minimum requirements for deploying the helm chart are as follows:

-- Tiller v2.9.0 and above is running on the Kubernetes cluster where you wish to deploy Portworx.
 - All [Pre-requisites](https://docs.portworx.com/#minimum-requirements). for Portworx fulfilled.

 ## Limitations